-- 1. With the Default NAV Page displayed, press the MENU key to display an options menu. - 2.
-Turn the large right knob to highlight the "Change Fields?" option, and press ENT to select this option. - 3.
-Use the large right knob to highlight the data field you wish to change.
+- 1. With the default NAV page displayed, press the MENU key to display an options menu. - 2.
+Turn the large right knob to highlight the "Change Fields?" option, and press the ENT key to select this option.

+3. Use the large right knob to highlight the data field you wish to change.

-- 4. Turn the small right knob to display a list of available data items.
-Continue turning the small right knob to select the desired data item from the list. - 5.
-Press ENT to select the desired data item and return to the Default NAV Page. - 6.
+4. Turn the small right knob to display the list of available data items.
+Continue turning the small right knob to select the desired data item from the list.

+- 5. Press the ENT key to select the desired data item and return to the default NAV page. - 6.
 Press the small right knob to remove the cursor from the page.